body contouring for high bmi

 Example:

-A patient with a BMI of 32 who is a non-smoker, exercises regularly, and has well-controlled diabetes may be safer than a patient with a BMI of 28 who smokes and has uncontrolled blood sugar.
+A patient with a BMI of 32 who is a non-smoker, engages in regular exercise, and has his diabetes under control can be safer than a patient with a BMI of 28, who is a smoker and has his blood sugar out of control.

 BMI is one factor — not the whole picture.